 Yes.
-UVA requires you to wear a face covering while inside a building on University Grounds or anywhere else on Grounds when in the presence of others (e.g., outside, common workspaces, meeting rooms, etc.).
+UVA requires you to wear a face covering while inside a building on University Grounds or anywhere else on Grounds (even outside unless you exercise or eat).
 This is in addition to keeping six feet (two meters) of distance and hand hygiene.

 Housing & Accommodations

 How is Darden helping students with housing to start the 2020–21 academic year?